dannystaple/dannystaple.github.io/_posts/2008-12-09-how-to-fix-broken-christmas-lights.md

 He spent 6 hours finding the dud bulb.
 I have no idea which method he used to find it, but I would like to think he did not have to check every one of those bulbs to get there.

-However, I spent about a few minutes with mine - or less.
-Granted there were only 80 bulbs, but still, I did not want to have to check every one.
+However, I used only a few minutes with mine - or less.
+Granted there were only 80 bulbs, but still, I did not want to have to check all of them.

 With this technique, he would have done only around 52 tests to troubleshoot his lights.